DefinetlyNotAI/Logicytics/docs/MIGRATION.md

 `--minimal` selects `quick`, and `--depth` selects `thorough`.
 New scripts should use `--mode` or `--profile`.

 Legacy `CODE/config.ini` is read only as a compatibility input.
-The explicit `core.integration.legacy_code_outputs` collector imports approved generated output; the engine does not implicitly scan the repository. `MODS/` is opt-in and requires sidecars.
+The explicit `core.integration.legacy_code_outputs` collector imports approved generated output; the engine does not implicitly scan the repository.
+Extension support is limited to reviewed `PluginCollector` modules under `plugins/`.
 Run evidence is owned by its manifest-backed run folder.
 There are no global `ACCESS/`, `RUNS/`, `LOGS/`, or `PACKAGES/` stores.

 Translate supported settings using [Configuration](CONFIGURATION.md), then run `preflight` and `plan` before collecting.